Asbestos Types

 Chrysotile (also known as white asbestos) is the most common form of asbestos that has been used in building and manufacturing over the years.

-As such, many roofs, ceilings, walls and floors in residential, commercial and public buildings built before the year 2000 may well contain asbestos.
+As such, many roofs, ceilings, walls and floors in residential, commercial and public buildings built before the year 2000 may well be asbestos containing material.

-Chrysotile asbestos was also a common material used in the manufacture of automobile brake linings, gaskets, boiler seals, and insulation for pipes, ducts and appliances.
+Chrysotile asbestos was also a common types of asbestos used in the manufacture of automobile brake linings, gaskets, boiler seals, and insulation for pipes, ducts and appliances.

 It is a member of the group of minerals known as serpentine.